 We learned all about the Tomb of the Eagles and a Bronze Age building which was discovered nearby.
 The lady who presented in the Bronze Room was brilliant, not only did she bring the Bronze Age dwelling to life, she also offered up a fascinating history of her own.
 This was a lady with a lovely, lilting Orcadian accent I could have listened to all day.
 She shared a fascinating insight into her childhood on Orkney before cars, electricity, running water and modern farm machinery.
 It was such a privilege to listen to her wonderful oral history.

 In the Neolithic room we met ‘The Ancestors’ – Jock Tamson, Granny and Charlie Girl.
 I was in history geek heaven – the artefacts were real AND we got to handle them.
 It’s amazing what you can learn about a person from their bones.
-Poor Granny who was around 36-years-old had been suffering from a painful dental abscess.
+Poor Granny (who was only around 36-years-old) had been suffering from a painful dental abscess.
 The large hole in her jaw bone made me wince, instinctively clutching my own mouth.

 Throughout our visit the Wee Dug had made his presence known by barking randomly.
 I was black affronted by his naughtiness but soon discovered the reason.
 Just when we thought our visit couldn’t get any better they pulled a rabbit out of the hat – Tour Dog Tate.
 Tate was a gorgeous Spaniel and our self-appointed tour guide.
 Apparently, he guided visitors to the tomb and Bronze Age dwelling.
 Even as he was donning his Tour Dog Tate bib I though I was having my leg pulled.